 Easy Read Information

-Blood Testing (Phlebotomy) is where we take a small amount of a patient's blood to see if they have any diseases.
+Blood Testing (Phlebotomy) is where we take a small amount of blood for diagnostic and drug monitoring purposes.

 Royal Hospital opening times: